 Faculty, staff, family/caregiver feedback indicated that a monthly symposia schedule would support more consistent participation.
+As symposia moved to in-person delivery, attendance increased.
+The faculty and parent community will explore offering symposia in dual format.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures.